vipulnaik/diet-exercise-health/events/2025/2025-09-29-amla-purchase.md

 protocol (I had initially planned to resume on Thursday 2025-10-23, but I skipped strength exercises and therefore missed the cue).

-Instead of having amla with the meal, my plan is to have amla right after I finish exercise, which should generally be about 60 to 90 minutes before I start my meal.
+Instead of having a single capsule of amla with the first meal, my plan is to have two capsules of amla as follows:

+* 1 capsule of amla right after I finish exercise, which should generally be about 60 to 90 minutes before I start my meal.
 I also plan to make a point of drinking a lot of water along with the amla capsule, so as to encourage it to get absorbed quickly and not linger in the GI tract, thereby reducing the potential GI side-effects.

+* Another capsule of amla right after brushing teeth between my two meals, again with a large amount of water, that also serves as my pre-meal water.
+This brushing generally happens within about an hour prior to my second meal, and it's often about 10 minutes before the meal.

+If I find that two capsules of amla produce too much by way of GI discomfort, I will maintain the morning dose but stop the evening dose.